Lockpickers-United/lpu-belt-explorer/belts.md

 1. Demonstrate your ability to gut locks and get them back together again
 2. Demonstrated history of helping advancing and advanced pickers
 3. Have built a "Challenge Lock" and shared it with a fellow picker.
-Please visit the "Read More..." link below for more information.
+Please see below for more information.
 4. Have made at least one specialized tool and published the specs
 5. Mentor at least two advanced pickers through the process of getting into a difficult lock
 6. Complete at least two of the "Epic Quest Options" listed below